When extreme weather hits our area, the College is ready to keep students safe and the campus running. Here are a few things you should know.

 - Email addresses registered with your Regroup account (in some cases, all "@landmark.edu" addresses as well).

 - Voice messages registered with your Regroup account (the phone will ring and a computerized voice will start talking).

 Is your Regroup information current?
 Regroup (use your SharkNet username and password to sign in)

 Snow and ice in the forecast always means wondering whether or not a "snow day" will be called.
 The College will close only in the cases of extremely bad weather (and we're used to harsh weather in Vermont, so it has to get pretty bad for the College to close).

 What does it mean when the College is "closed"?

-Log in or check your e2Campus account to make sure your settings are up to date so that you can receive these closing announcements.
+Log in or check your Regroup account to make sure your settings are up to date so that you can receive these closing announcements.

 - If the College does close, or delay opening, an email and text message will be sent to the community early in the morning and a message will be posted on our website (usually by 6:30 a.m.).

-- All classes may be canceled when the College is closed.
+- All classes will be canceled when the College is closed.

 - Many offices and departments may be closed as well (such as the Library, ITS, the Business Office, the Bookstore).